boazf/IWG/README.md

 connectivity returns, or maximum recovery cycles exceeded.<br/><br/>
 There are quite a few configurable paramters to this software, like name of server on the internet to ping, an optional alternative internet server to ping if the ping to the first server failed.
-Also the time for power disconnect and waiting time for connection resume is configurable and more.<br/><br/>
+Also the time for power disconnect and waiting time for connection to resume is configurable and more.<br/><br/>
 For turning the power off and on, it is neccessary to have a two relay board wired to two GPIO pins.
 The pin numbers are also configurable.<br/><br/>
-There is also an implementation of a web (HTML) site that is used for controlloing and configuring the software.<br /><br />
+There is also an implementation of a web (HTML) site that is used for controlloing and configuring the software.
+The web site also has a page for reporting recoveries history.<br /><br />
 The files in the SD directory should be (tree) copied to an SD card and be placed in the Ethernet Shield 2.